niiknow/email-bouncer-api/README.md

 > A simple api to handle email bounces

 * hard bounce - block/blacklist almost permanently for (8^8) minutes.
-* soft bounce - block for 8 minutes, exponentially in multiple of 8^n, i.e. 8, 64, 512, 4096, etc... in minutes.
+* soft bounce - block for 7 minutes (approximately ~ 4 years), exponentially in multiple of 8^n, i.e. 8, 64, 512, 4096, etc... in minutes.
 Where n is the number of soft bounces.
 When a soft bounce expired, it restart at 8 minutes.
 * index - home endpoint can be use for healthcheck and also for cleanup of expired bounce with query string `/?purge=true`

 # Development